-I was issued a warrant for an unpaid ticket I am currently on 3 years felony probation my question is what I be arrested when I show up to report for probation
+I was just issued a warrant for an unpaid ticket will I be arrested when I report for probation?

 You are subject to arrest at any time: at the PO meeting, driving there, etc. If you plead to a fine (as opposed to doing nothing) then the fine must be paid or served out to lift the warrant.

 Answers to questions are for general purposes only and do not establish an attorney-client relationship

 You could be.
 You should hire a local experienced traffic ticket attorney to help you resolve your traffic ticket warrant.